Reclaiming tax on allowable expenses

 Estate agent feesFrom selling the property.

-The following table lists typical revenue costs that can be claimed at the end of the tax year.
+Here are some typical revenue costs that can be claimed at the end of the tax year.

 Revenue expensesDescription